change-code-io/carbon-registry/goodGeneratorLicense.md

 (c) In order to receive the benefits under this Section 12.10, the Party seeking indemnification must promptly notify the other Party of the claim and cooperate with the other Party in defending against the claim.
 The indemnifying Party will have full control and authority over the defense, except that: (i) any settlement requiring the Party seeking indemnification to admit liability requires prior written consent, not to be unreasonably withheld or delayed; and (ii) the other Party may join in the defense with its own counsel at its own expense.

 **12.11.
-Interpretation of Conflicting Terms.** If there is a conflict between the documents or materials incorporated by reference in this Agreement, the materials will take the following descending order of control: this License Agreement, our Acceptable Use Policy, our Services Availability Policy, our Privacy Policy, any material found on our Website.
+Interpretation of Conflicting Terms.** If there is a conflict between the documents or materials incorporated by reference in this Agreement, the materials will take the following descending order of control: this License Agreement, our Acceptable Use Policy, our Privacy Policy, any material found on our Website.

 **12.12.
 No Class Action.** You may only resolve disputes with us on an individual basis and may not bring a claim as a plaintiff or a class member in a class, consolidated, or representative action.
 Class arbitrations, class actions, private attorney general actions, and consolidation with other arbitrations are not allowed.
 If this specific section is held unenforceable, then Section 13.5 will be deemed void.